microsoft/winfile/README.md

 1. original_plus tag: refers to the source for WinFile as of Windows NT4 with minimal changes so that it compiles with Visual Studio and runs on current Windows.

-2. current master: contains my personal changes / additions to WinFile.
+2. current master: contains my personal changes/additions to WinFile.

 I will consider bugs fixes and suggestions for minor changes to the master branch.
 Feel free to create a pull request or post issues as you see fit.